US natgas prices ease to 3-wk low on rising output, less hot forecasts

 Extreme heat boosts the amount of gas generators burn to produce power for cooling, especially in Texas, which gets most of its electricity from gas-fired plants.
 In 2022, about 49% of the state's power came from gas-fired plants, with most of the rest from wind (22%), coal (16%), nuclear (8%) and solar (4%), according to federal energy data.

-Front-month gas futures NGc1 for August delivery fell 2.4 cents, or 1.0%, to $2.515 per million British thermal units (mmBtu) at 9:25 a.m.
-EDT (1325 GMT), putting the contract on track for its lowest close since June 20 for a third day in a row.
+Front-month gas futures NGc1 for August delivery fell 2.7 cents, or 1.1%, to settle at $2.512 per million British thermal units, their lowest close since June 20 for a third day in a row.

 Even though prices fell for a second week in a row last week, speculators boosted their net long gas futures and options positions on the New York Mercantile and Intercontinental Exchanges for a fifth week to their highest since April 2022, according to the U.S. Commodity Futures Trading Commission's Commitments of Traders report.